The Kid from Cleveland

-Synopsis
+Plot

 A troubled teenaged fan is helped by his favorite baseball team, the Cleveland Indians.
 The kid attracts the attention of sportscaster Mike Jackson alongside Bill Veeck and Hank Greenberg, who spot him on the field imitating a baseball game after he sneaks into Cleveland Stadium on the eve of Game 5 of the World Series.
 A curious case of truths and lies follow after the sportscaster takes the kid to his home after he told him that he was an orphan, with the first being that he actually has a stepfather in Carl Novak, one who berates him for his running away stunt, which only helps to make Johnny seep into a life of lying and stealing.
 Johnny even runs away to the spring training camp of the Indians and says that Carl hit him, which leads to his assistant batboy job going away when Mike tells Carl where Johnny is.
 A friend lures Johnny into helping to steal a car, but a police raid and a near-stabbing stopped by Johnny leads to leniency in juvenile hall.
 The Indians are pulled into it when Mike tries to adopt Johnny and has the players act as Johnny's godfathers.
 The nature of Johnny's problem with his stepfather is revealed to involve his mother having locked away the belongings of Johnny's father in a footlocker after he died right before telling him about her new husband, which led to an antagonism between the two.
 The Novaks keep custody of their child to the approval of Mike.
 Johnny makes up with Carl, who had secretly been saving money to go to architectural school, just as his father had studied at when he was a boy.